 After 15 years of excavations, restoration, preservation, and development, Beit Shean National Park is one of Israel’s largest and most impressive sites.
 The remains of the city’s glorious past from the Roman-Byzantine era – the theater, the bathhouse, the city streets, the columns, the colorful mosaics, and more!

 Beit Shean is one of the oldest cities in the Land of Israel, beginning about 7,000 years ago.
-The city was Located on a strategic point, sitting on the primary highway of ancient times, the Via Maris, connecting Egypt with Mesopotamia (Damascus).
-So if you want to see what an ancient city looked like visiting Beit Shean National Park is a great option.
+The city was Located strategically on the primary highway of ancient times, the Via Maris, connecting Egypt with Mesopotamia (Damascus).
+So, if you want to see what an ancient city looked like, visiting Beit Shean National Park is a great option.
 In addition, you can climb up to the archaeological tel where you can have a fantastic panoramic view over the area.

 In Arad National Park, you will find the remains of a fortified Canaanite city about 5000 years old, one of the oldest in the world.
 A deep water well was discovered in the town, the “Arad House” – a unique residential building for the period, a ritual complex, and more!
-On the upper mound, there are citadels from different periods since the days of the Kingdom of Judah, which contains the remains of a temple, an impressive cistern, and a variety of 91 ostracon – broken pottery that was used for writing.
+On the upper mound, there are citadels from different periods since the days of the Kingdom of Judah, which contain the remains of a temple, an impressive cistern, and a variety of 91 ostracon-broken pottery that was used for writing.

 Top 10 Archaeological Sites in Israel: Capernaum

-So last on our list would be no other than biblical Capernaum.
+So, last on our list would be no other than the biblical Capernaum.
 For many, just the word ‘Capernaum’ is enough to transmit the vital meaning of the site.
 But for those who haven’t heard about Capernaum, allow me to elaborate: According to what is told in the New Testament, Jesus made Capernaum the center of his activity for a long time.
-In addition, Capernaum is where a couple of the twelve apostles (Saint Peter and his brother Andrew.
-Along with Jacob, the Son of Zebedee, and his brother John, lived there.
+In addition, Capernaum is where a couple of the twelve apostles (Saint Peter and his brother Andrew) lived with Jacob, the Son of Zebedee, and his brother John.
 Moreover, this is where Jesus preached, healed, and gathered the very first followers.